ioO/django-billjobs/README.md

 This app is designed to manage bills for the coworking space **Cowork'in Montpellier**.
 We intend to stay easy and lite.
 You can manage coworkers informations and their respective bills.

-No tax management.
+**No tax management**.
 There is no tax for non-profit organization in France.
-This application doesn't manage tax, it only displays legal French informations and tax 0% on bills.
+This application doesn't manage tax, it
+    only displays legal French informations and tax 0% on bills.

-###User and Group
+###Features

+All the features are managed throught [django admin.site](https://docs.djangoproject.com/en/1.8/ref/contrib/admin/)

-User and Group management is provided by [django auth](https://docs.djangoproject.com/en/dev/topics/auth/) module.
+- User and Group management is provided by [django auth](https://docs.djangoproject.com/en/dev/topics/auth/) module.

-###Billing
+- Billing management
+- Services management

 Billing application provides two features **bills** and **services**